 Here’s some information that your doctor or midwife may share with you:

 Your blood and urine tests results will be discussed by your doctor.
-In case of detection of an iron deficiency, you may be prescribed iron supplements to overcome it.
+In case iron deficiency is diagnosed, you may be prescribed iron supplements to tackle it.
 Also, your urine may be tested for the presence of protein.
 Your weight and blood pressure will be measured too.
 You may also be told about your anomaly ultrasound scan that may be conducted in your next visit.
-At this stage, if you face any sort of discomfort or concerns, ensure that you communicate with your doctor so he/she can advise you on the steps to take.
+At this stage, if you face any sort of discomfort or concerns, ensure that you communicate with your doctor so she can advise you on the steps to take.

 It is during this visit that your doctor may want to conduct the anomaly scan.
 This scan is performed to see how your baby is developing inside your womb and to also to check whether or not there may be any kind of physical abnormalities present in the foetus.
 In countries where it is legal, parents may also be told about the sex of their baby.
 Also, if you may not have had your screening for Hepatitis B, Syphilis or HIV, it may be conducted now.